-Over the past two decades and especially since the #MeToo movement’s apparition, the problems concerning the violence against women have been brought to the forefront of the public agenda.
-The level of violence women have to deal with, both at home and in the workplace is unacceptable.
-Business managers have to do their duty and make sure women feel safe when they come into work.
+Over the past two decades and especially since the #MeToo movement’s apparition, the problems concerning violence against women have been brought to the forefront of the public agenda.
+The violence women have to deal with at home and in the workplace is unacceptable.
+Business managers have to do their duty and make sure women feel safe when they come to work.
 Here are five basic steps to ensure better working conditions for female employees.

 Zero tolerance for sexual harassment

 To understand the magnitude of the problem, one only needs to look at these sobering numbers.
 Half of the British women reported being sexually harassed at work.
 In the US, the percentage is 38% of all female employees.
 That’s huge.